 For what environment do we add the configuration?

-We have a general configuration in config/webpack/environment.js and specific configurations in config/webpack/xxx.js, where xxx is the name of an environment of ours.
+is the name of an environment of ours.

 All of these configurations follow this logic:

-1. at the top they import environment
+- at the top they import

-3. they export environment
+- they export

 1